plus sub section on Lucy Way Sistare Say, a.k.a.

 world, after a debut the most brilliant.
 Will he too pass away without

-this history of his life & labours? {footnote-31 [Harris to Lucy Say,
+record this history of his life & labours? {footnote-31 [Harris to

-pencil draft dated 1835, Harris Papers, Houghton Library, Harvard University.]}
+Lucy Say, pencil draft dated 1835, Harris Papers, Houghton Library,

-But he died suddenly of heart failure the following year, on 12 December
+suddenly of heart failure the following year, on 12 December 1846, a

 - {part of this last paragraph from page 168- STROUD} END Quote.